Differentiable solver for time-dependent deformation problems with contact: Objective derivatives

+In addition to the physical objectives described in the previous sections, we use two discrete regularization terms essential for numerical stability for a number of problems.

 \paragraph{Scale-invariant smoothing} where $B$ contains the indices of all boundary vertices, $N(i)$ contains the indices of all neighbor vertices of vertex $i$, and $v_i$ is the position of vertex $i$.
 The value of $p$ can be adjusted to obtain smoother surfaces at the cost of less optimal shapes, normally we use $p=2$.
 This term is scale-invariant and pushes the triangles/tetrahedra of the mesh toward equilateral.
+The derivative of this smoothing term with respect to optimization parameters $v_i$ can be seen in the first paragraph of Appendix \ref{appsec:regularization-derivatives}.

 \paragraph{Material parameter spatial smoothing}